Homo erectus reached East Asia 1.7 million years ago — 600,000 years earlier than we thought

 The new data obtained by the team of anthropologists suggest that our prehistoric hominin ancestors spread across Asia earlier and more rapidly.

-Skulls of primitive humans in a museum
+Skulls of prehistoric humans in a museum.

 “These results challenge established assumptions about when the earliest hominins migrated from Africa to Asia,” said Professor Be.